milinormandin/yt-playlist-splitter/README.md

   2. Add client_secrets .json file to the project folder
   3. Retrieve your Source playlist id
      1. Can be found in the URL of your Source playlist: "https://www.youtube.com/playlist?list=[PLAYLIST ID]"
+  4. Rename .env_example to .env
+     1. Replace values with your client_secrets path and Source playlist id